pr8kerl/f5er/README.md

 F5 ip address/hostname and login credentials can also be stored in a json input file in the current directory.
 The expected file is called **f5.json** and it can be in the current working directory or in $HOME/.f5/.
 Below is a full example of all current configurables.
-The **stats_** ones (used for displaying statistics) are only available in a config file.

 ```
 {